Walgreens The Thread

 What causes premature and early menopause?

-If a close relative like your mother or sister went through early or premature menopause, you’re more likely to experience the same issue.
-Women with chromosomal abnormalities, like Turner’s syndrome and Fragile X syndrome, may also go through menopause sooner than those without these variations.
+• Genetics: If a close relative like your mother or sister went through early or premature menopause, you’re more likely to experience the same issue.
+Women with certain chromosomal abnormalities, like Turner’s syndrome and Fragile X syndrome, may also go through menopause sooner than those without these variations.

-Women who smoke may go through menopause earlier than those who don’t.
+• Smoking: Women who smoke may go through menopause earlier than those who don’t.
 Symptoms of perimenopause may also be more severe in women who smoke.
 Researchers have yet to determine why this is the case.
-One theory is that cigarette smoke affects estrogen levels.
-Another theory is that chemicals in cigarettes have a harmful effect on eggs.
+However, some studies suggest that smoking may affect estrogen levels or may have a harmful effect on ovarian aging.

-If your ovaries are removed during a surgical procedure, you will experience menopause right away, and symptoms are usually intense.
-Women who undergo a hysterectomy but keep their ovaries may still go through menopause earlier than normal due to a reduction in blood flow to their ovaries.
+• Surgical procedures: If your ovaries are removed during a surgical procedure, you will experience menopause right away, and symptoms are usually intense.
+Women who undergo a hysterectomy but keep their ovaries may still go through menopause earlier than normal.

 What are the signs of premature menopause?

-Early and premature menopause symptoms are similar to those that women experience during normal perimenopause, but they may be more severe, depending on the cause.
+Early and premature menopause symptoms are similar to those that women experience during normal perimenopause.
+However, they may be more severe, depending on the cause.
 Symptoms of premature menopause may include:

-Signs of early and premature menopause could indicate another medical condition, so it’s important to talk to your healthcare provider if you notice any changes in your menstrual period or other symptoms of early menopause.
+Signs of early and premature menopause could indicate another possible medical condition, so it’s important to talk to your healthcare provider if you notice any changes in your menstrual periods or other symptoms of early menopause.

 Self-care and healthy habits can help

-If you’re experiencing early menopause, you can explore lifestyle changes, self-care strategies and treatments like hormone replacement therapy (HRT) that can ease hot flashes, sleep problems and other symptoms.
-Taking good care of your body through nutritious food and regular exercise can help you weather the physical symptoms of early menopause.
+If you’re experiencing early menopause, you can explore lifestyle changes, self-care strategies and treatments like hormone replacement therapy (HRT), which may help ease hot flashes, sleep problems and other symptoms.
+Taking good care of your body with nutritious food and regular exercise can help you weather the physical symptoms of early menopause.
 Some women who go through early menopause may experience sadness or other negative emotions, which is considered perfectly normal.
 A licensed mental healthcare provider can help you address these feelings and enjoy a higher quality of life.
 You might also consider over-the-counter menopause products to help manage certain symptoms.

 Explore more